MrE-Fog/devedge-2/_posts/2021-12-11-custom-nas-build-with-mirrored-zfs-vdevs.md

 &nbsp;

 This is the meat of the setup: 6 5TB Seagate Barracuda 2.5" hard drives.
-The single downside to the SilverStone case is that it only takes 2.5" form-factor hard drives, so these bad boys are the largest capacity drives that is commercially available.
+The single downside to the SilverStone case is that it only takes 2.5" form-factor hard drives, so these bad boys are the largest capacity drives commercially available.
 They run at 5400 RPM, and have an upper working temperature limit of 60 degrees Celsius.

 ![nas-build-7](/assets/images/nas-build-7.jpeg){: .center-image}